pfaria78/NEMA/README.md

 # NEMA
-This app is just really for taekwondo class, maybe one day it will evolve into something more.
+This app is just really for taekwondo class, maybe one day it will evolve into something more. right now the app uses xml2json to read xml files for it's data at some point I'll set up a server some place that it can read from dynamically.

 ### Install the App
 ```